 How to Use Baking Strips to Make Flat Layers

-Wrap the strips around the pans BEFORE you put in the batter, but AFTER you have greased and floured the pans.
+One tip: Wrap the strips around the pans BEFORE you put in the batter, but AFTER you have greased and floured the pans.
 Pour in the batter, bake and you will have insta-worthy flat layers.

 Can I Make Cupcakes From This Dairy Free Chocolate Cake Recipe?

 Sure !
 I think it will fill 18 cupcake liners, more or less.